sitedata/checklyhq.com/site/content/blog/zero-downtime-instance-upgrades-with-terraform.md

 You will see that you have to build your app in a specific way and have some specific middleware (i.e. queues) in place to benefit from this approach.
 Skip this if you are a grizzled veteran.

-You can chop this problem a bunch of parts.
+You can chop this problem into a bunch of parts.
 Some are Terraform related, some are not, but they all need to be in place before you can pull this off without annoying your users.

 For Checkly, the app in question can be defined as a "worker".
 The workers processes incoming requests based on a queue of work.
 More on this